allena29/brewerslabng/pyconfhoard/README.md

 The CLI itself has basic constructs to show operational/data or configuration and so far has a very primitive option to set data (although there is no awarness of the structure of the yang model).

-There is a decision point, do we link the CLI into pyangbind (more overhead for running clients) or add bespoke things to deal with validation and structure etc.

 ```
 ~/brewerslabng/pyconfhoard $ python cli/cli.py